Quebec Immigrant Investor Program

-Note: The Quebec Immigrant Investor Program (QIIP) is suspended until April 1, 2023.
+The Quebec Immigrant Investor Program (QIIP) will resume on January 1, 2024.

 The QIIP allows investors to obtain Canadian permanent residence by investing CAD $1.2 million risk-free through an approved financial intermediary or by financing that investment.